craflin/mare/README.md

 ### Specialization

-An "if &lt;expr&gt; &lt;statements&gt; [else &lt;statements&gt;]" expression can be used within a list.
-This allows adding customizations for certain configurations:
+An "if &lt;expr&gt; &lt;statements&gt; [else &lt;statements&gt;]" expression within the declaration of a list allows customizing lists for certain configurations:

 ```
 cppFlags = "-mmmx"